testspace-com/demo/specs/README.md

 # Test Specs
 The **Results Demo** also contains a few "fake" `Test Specs` for demonstration purposes.
 Manual testings can be easily integrated with automated testing, even though the execution of the tests can occur at different times.

-- Log out
+- Logout
-- Sign in
+- Sign in (uses a `Fake` automated fixture)
 - Sign up
+- Turn off power
+- Turn on power

 For more information on the manual testing, refer [here](https://help.testspace.com/manual/overview).